asitha-w/XiansAiPlatform-community-edition/keycloak/README.md

 # Keycloak Service

-This directory contains the Keycloak identity and access management service for the Flowmaxer community edition.
+This directory contains the Keycloak identity and access management service for the XiansAi Platform community edition.

 ## Prerequisites